tldr-pages/tldr/pages/common/vboxmanage-clonevm.md

 `VBoxManage clonevm {{vm_name}}`

-- Specifie a new name for the new VM:
+- Specify a new name for the new VM:

 `VBoxManage clonevm {{vm_name}} --name {{exemple_name}}`